Demography of the Roman Empire: Fertility

 To maintain replacement levels under such a mortality regime—much less to achieve sustained growth—fertility figures needed to be very high.
-With life expectancies of twenty to thirty, women would have to give birth to between 4.5 and 6.5 children to maintain replacement levels.
-Given elevated levels of divorce, widowhood, and sterility, the birth rate would have needed to be higher than that baseline, at around 6 to 9 children per woman.
+With life expectancies of 20–30 years, women would have to give birth to between 4.5 and 6.5 children to maintain replacement levels.
+Given elevated levels of divorce, widowhood, and sterility, the birth rate would have needed to be higher than that baseline, at around 6–9 children per woman.
 Fertility could not long have either fallen below or outstripped replacement levels.
-A population which maintained an annual growth or decline of 0.7% would double or halve itself every century.
-Such rates are feasible locally or over a short period of time, and deaths could consistently outstrip births during epidemics; in the long term, convergence to maintenance levels was the rule.
+A population that maintained an annual growth or decline of 0.7% would double or halve itself, respectively, every century.
+Such rates are feasible locally or over a short period of time, and deaths could consistently outstrip births during epidemics.
+In the long term, convergence to maintenance levels was the rule.

-The surviving census returns from Roman Egypt show a population that had not yet undergone the fertility transition; artificial fertility controls like contraception and abortion were not widely used to alter natural fecundity in the Roman period.
+The surviving census returns from Roman Egypt show a population that had not yet undergone the fertility transition.
+Artificial fertility controls like contraception and abortion were not widely used to alter natural fecundity in the Roman period.
 Only family limitation, in which couples ceased procreating after they had attained an acceptable level of children, could have been widespread.
 There is no indication that even this limitation was widespread, and the recorded distribution shows no evidence of being governed by parity or maternal age.